wp-plugins/simpletick-eticket-widget/trunk/readme.txt

 Tested up to: 3.1.3
 Stable tag: 1.0.1

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+You can use the plugin to display events & sell tickets on any page of your blog.

 == Description ==

 If you have a SimpleTick site you can use the plugin to display events on any page of your blog.
+The event title, teaser text, and a thumbnail will appear.
 You events will automatically appear.
-People can click on the event to instantly view dates and time, then price groups, and finally *order tickets*.
+People can click on the event to instantly view dates and times, then price groups, and finally *order tickets*.
 People can order tickets for *different* events.
 Both PayPal and Google Checkout are built in.
 If you use any other payment gateway customers can click the checkout button to use them.

 == Installation ==